yuvalmGS/gigaspaces-wiki-jekyll/xap97net/id-queries.markdown

 }
 {code}

-To read the object back from the space using its ID and the {{readById}} operation:
+To read the object back from the space using its ID and the `readById` operation:
 {code}
 GigaSpace gigaSpace;
 Employee myEmployee = gigaSpace.readById(Employee.class , myEmployeeID , routingValue);